google/loaner/docs/setup_guide.md

 +   **sync_roles_query_size**: The number of users for whom to query and synchronize roles.
 +   **anonymous_surveys**: Record surveys anonymously (or not).
-+   **use_asset_tags**: To display device asset tags as user-facing identifiers, set as True.
-Otherwise, set as False to display serial numbers.
++   **use_asset_tags**: To require asset tags when enrolling new devices, set as True.
+Otherwise, set as False to only require serial numbers.
 +   **img_banner_**: The banner is a custom image used in the reminder emails sent to users.
 Use the URL of an image you have stored in your GCP Storage.
 +   **img_button_**: The button images is a custom image used for reminder